-What you can do if your application was declined
+What you can do if your application is approved with insufficient credit or it's declined

 If you have a freeze on your credit report, you need to temporarily lift the freeze before you apply for Apple Card.
 Learn how to lift your credit freeze with TransUnion here.

-If your application was declined because your identification information couldn't be verified
+If your application is declined because your identification information couldn't be verified

 Make sure your name, address and other information provided on your Apple Card application is correct.
 If you find inaccurate information, re-enter the information as needed.

 If you are asked to verify with an ID, follow these steps: